schilkp/schilkp.github.io/About.md

 My name is Philipp Schilk.
 I'm <script src="/assets/js/dob.js"></script>.

-After growing up in a small village in Austria and spending many years in Istanbul, Turkey, I am currently living in Switzerland, where I am completing my Bachelor in Electrical Engineering at ETH Zürich.
+After growing up in a small village in Austria and spending many years in Istanbul, Turkey, I am currently living in Switzerland, where I am completing my Masters in Electrical Engineering at ETH Zürich.

 I have always been fascinated by both electronics and software, and have done a fair number of technical projects